-Obviously Dion loves layers.
+Obviously Dion loves layers, including layers of art and planet earth.
 The Thames Dig focused on the foreshore, the layer between high tide and low, river and land, natural and human action.
 The Curiosity Shop adds fictional layers as well.
 They include the shop itself, a one-room structure with a proper New England porch and signboard.
 They include, too, the unseen shopkeeper who presumably packed its tables and shelves with curiosities.
 Surely they include, too, the imagined families who sold or discarded so many books, toys, and stereotypically ugly adult knickknacks.
 As token of its fictional status and perhaps an additional layer between past and present, Dion allows one to climb the porch, circumnavigate the shop, and look through its windows into near darkness, but not to enter.

 When it comes to the intersection between art and science, one thinks first of new media, as in "Produced at Eyebeam" or other representations of live data.
 Dion's old-fashioned route carries an added interest, in part because it questions the intersection's existence.
 "Unlike legitimate archaeological excavations," the gallery states, "Dion's have little scientific value."
 However, that, too, simplifies matters.
 Archaeology itself uses the tools of science to investigate not natural but cultural phenomena.
 In London, the Tate coordinated The Thames Dig with webcasts on archaeology and discussion points for schools.